Home > Mobiles

-Like everywhere there are many mobile phone shops in Barcelona, so you can go direct to Vodafone or Orange etc, a mobile phone shop, or to a large store such as El Corte Inglés.
+Like everywhere there are many mobile phone shops in Barcelona, so you can go direct to the supplier such as Movistar, Vodafone or Orange etc, a mobile phone shop, or to a large store such as El Corte Inglés.

-As soon as you have entered the PIN (which comes with your new mobile) you can switch the language to English.
+As soon as you've entered the PIN (which comes with your new mobile) you can switch the language to English.
 The messages from your service provider will be in Spanish though.
-Accessing your voicemail messages can be a bit tricky if you don't speak Spanish and sometimes you have to set up your own message before you can access any voicemail messages.
-Ask the shop assistant to help you with those things when you buy.
+Accessing your voicemail messages can be a bit tricky if you don't speak Spanish, and sometimes you have to set up your own message before you can access any voicemail messages.
+Ask the shop assistant to help you with those things when you buy a phone.

 happymobile.es has been set up by The Phone House and they give very good mobile phone rates without a contract.

 National calls, calls to fixed lines and calls to other Happy Mobile users are currently 0.06€ per minute.
 Some international mobile calls to other Happy Mobile users are free of charge, with certain limits such as up to 60 minutes a day and with certain exceptions (check out the Happy Mobile website for the latest tariffs).